 Rather than looking at this as a list of do’s and don’ts, view these 10 Commandments as guard rails for your online life so you don’t go careening off a cliff.
 Work on following a few, and progress to more as you see fit.
 The goal is to help you avoid common mistakes, save face, guard your reputation, and be a meaningful contributor to the online community forums to which you belong.

 1) Find local online community forums that you can join and contribute to the conversation on.
 There’s all kinds of groups, ranging from community events to local government, from neighborhoods to special interests.

 2) Decide on the 10 Commandments you need to work on, write them down in a place you’ll see them, and do what you can to live by them.

-3) If you have “wronged” anyone online in the past, direct message, call or knock on their door and own your part of the issue.
+3) If you have “wronged” anyone online in the past, direct message, call them, or knock on their door and own your part of what happened and apologize.

 About the Authors: